JiaHongL/status-bar-helper/docs/generate-script.prompt.md

 Key points:

+- `vscode.workspace.workspaceFolders` → get info about the currently opened workspace
 - Use `workspaceFolders[0].uri.fsPath` as `cwd`.
 - Use `child_process.exec` to execute Git or shell commands.
 - Use `vscode.window.showInformationMessage` / `showErrorMessage` to display results.